 - Possess the foreign equivalent of a U.S. high school credential

 You must attest to high school graduation or an approved equivalent.
 Acceptable attestation for the University may be the proof of graduation attestation included on an Enrollment Agreement, the Free Application for Federal Student Aid (FAFSA), or any other document deemed acceptable by the University.
 Holders of foreign secondary education credentials have an additional requirement (see below).

 If, for any reason, your evidence or attestation of high school graduation or its equivalent is found to be false, untrue, or otherwise unacceptable, you will be subject to immediate dismissal from the University, all credits earned will be invalidated, and the University will take all other appropriate actions.
 All aid disbursed on your behalf will be refunded to the appropriate source, and you will be responsible for payment of these funds to the original source or to Purdue Global, as appropriate.

 Additional Requirements for Graduate Programs

-If you are applying to a graduate program in the School of Business and Information Technology, Health Sciences, or Education, or in the College of Social and Behavioral Sciences, you must have achieved a 2.5 grade point average or higher in your baccalaureate degree.
+If you are applying to a graduate program in the School of Business and Information Technology or Health Sciences, or in the College of Social and Behavioral Sciences, you must have achieved a 2.5 grade point average or higher in your baccalaureate degree.
 If you do not possess a 2.5 CGPA, you may be considered for admission based on other evidence of academic potential.

 Additional Requirements for ExcelTrack Programs